 Halloumi has a savory, rich flavor and firm texture.
 It’s a versatile ingredient that can be fried, grilled, or baked and incorporated into a variety of recipes.

-Originally from Cyprus, halloumi is a popular dairy product whose firm texture and unique savory taste are now enjoyed worldwide.
+Originally from Cyprus, halloumi cheese is a popular dairy product.
+Its firm texture and unique savory taste are enjoyed worldwide.

-Given that halloumi provides a good amount of protein and calcium in each serving, adding it to your diet may enhance your bone health and protect against type 2 diabetes.
+Given that it provides a good amount of protein and calcium in each serving, adding it to your diet may enhance your bone health and protect against type 2 diabetes.